Forecasting constraints on the baryon mass fraction in the IGM from fast radio bursts and type Ia supernovae: Simulations

 \item Finally, we calculate the simulated $DM_{ext}$ by assuming a normal distribution, given by $DM_{ext}^{sim} (z) = \mathcal{N}(DM_{ext}^{fid},sd)$.
 Here, $sd$ represents the standard deviation of the Gaussian Distribution, which is obtained from the average distance between the observed and fiducial points.

-\end{enumerate} We perform the steps above 50 times for each sample size of the distribution models.
-In each simulation, we calculate the free parameters while considering different values of $DM$ fluctuations $\delta = 0, 10, 100$ pc/cm$^{3}$.
+\end{enumerate} We perform the steps above 50 times for each sample size of the distribution models, which is enough to obtain convergence (see Appendix A).
+In each simulation, we calculate the free parameters while considering different values of $DM$ fluctuations $\delta = 0, 100, 200, 400, 230\sqrt{z}$ pc/cm$^{3}$.
+Regarding the $DM_{host,0}$, we assume in our MCMC analysis a Gaussian prior for this parameter, with the mean value and standard deviation being the best-fit values shown in Table \ref{tab:observations}.
 Subsequently, we calculate the average of each ensemble of 50 simulations.